MARS: Multi-Agent Adaptive Reasoning with Socratic Guidance for Automated Prompt Optimization: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on 12 general task datasets and 5 domain-specific datasets.
-The baseline methods and evaluation metrics are introduced in Section~\ref{3.1}, while the main experimental results are presented in Sections~\ref{3.2}.
-A detailed analysis of efficiency is provided in Section~\ref{3.3}.
+In this section, we present extensive experiments conducted on 12 general task datasets and 5 domain-specific datasets.
+We begin by introducing the datasets and hyperparameters, followed by the main experimental results.
+A detailed analysis of the efficiency of the proposed framework is also provided.